Jobs

 Schedule

-Weekly schedule: 8 hours a day, 5 days a week, from June 19-August 23.
-The schedule will vary from week to week, but will generally be 8:30 am-4:30 pm.
-At least 20 hours of training and camp preparation will be scheduled prior to June 19th.
-Intern will also participate in 10 hours of group training provided by MPS.
+Weekly schedule: 8 hours a day, 5 days a week, from June 15 – August 28.
+The schedule will vary from week to week but will generally be 8:30 am-4:30 pm.
+At least 20 hours of training and camp preparation will be scheduled prior to the start of camps.
+Intern will also participate in 20 hours of group training provided by MPS.

 Additional Benefits